sindresorhus/p-queue/readme.md

 #### .setPriority(id, priority)

-Update priority of a known promise function, using the `id` identifier, and a priority value to override existing priority value.
-The updated value of priority ensures whether to execute this promise function sooner or later.

-Function works only when we specify a defined concurrency to change any priorities.
+Updates the priority of a promise function by its id, affecting its execution order.
+Requires a defined concurrency limit to take effect.

-For example, this can be used to make a promise function run earlier.
+For example, this can be used to prioritize a promise function to run earlier.

 ```js
 import PQueue from 'p-queue';